Back to all articles Nvidia's RTX Cards are Almost Here: Here's What We Know Published:

 In case you aren’t aware, ray tracing is an advanced rendering method that simulates the path a ray of light takes through a scene.
 This calculates reflection, refraction and overall lighting in a way that closely matches real life.
 Which means you get incredibly photorealistic renders.
 If you’ve watched any big-budget CG movie recently, you’ve probably seen ray tracing in action.

 The reason we don’t use this rendering method for general graphical use on computers is because it uses too much processing power.
 It can’t be done in real time.
 Those movies render their scenes over many hours.
-What we use for real-time rendering is known as rasterization.
-Over time engineers and scientists have figured out various tricks to simulate good lighting using rasterization.

 So how has Nvidia achieved real-time ray tracing?
 By handling certain aspects of the scene with ray tracing and others with rasterization, it’s possible to achieve a much more realistic real time output.
 The AI cores also play a role in this, since machine learning helps integrate everything an smooth out the rough edges.
 Just keep in mind that the software needs to be patched in order to make use of ray tracing.